Our Investment Story

 Today, the combined biotechnology, pharmaceutical and diagnostic expertise of Genentech and Roche is leading the evolution of personalized healthcare – the future of the industry where transformative medicines are tailored to individual patients – in a way that will redefine how patients are treated in the future.

-Founded in 1896 and headquartered in Basel, Switzerland, Roche Group currently employs 94,052 people worldwide.
-In 2016, Roche Group invested over US$ 10 billion in R&D and posted sales of US$ 51.3 billion.
-Approximately 80% of Roche's pharmaceutical sales are attributed to biotechnology products.
+Founded in 1896 and headquartered in Basel, Switzerland, Roche Group currently employs 93,734 people worldwide.
+In 2017, Roche Group invested over US$10 billion in R&D and posted sales of US$54.1 billion.
 Supported by Roche’s Swiss heritage and majority family-owned stability, the Group has been able to focus on a long-term growth strategy that has delivered meaningful outcomes for both patients and investors.
-In line with the Roche Group’s strong financial performance, the company has also consistently increased its dividends to shareholders for 30 years in a row.
+In line with the Roche Group’s strong financial performance, the company has also consistently increased its dividends to shareholders for 31 years in a row.

 As part of the 2009 merger agreement, Roche and Genentech combined their pharmaceutical operations in the United States, and Genentech’s South San Francisco campus now serves as the headquarters for Roche’s U.S. pharmaceutical operations.
 Genentech Research and Early Development continues to embrace the spirit of a “startup” and operates as an independent R&D center within Roche.

 Our Strategy: Focused on Differentiated Medicines and Making Personalized Healthcare a Reality

 The Group is better equipped than any other company to further drive personalized healthcare.